Tejune/Project-Ripple/README.md

 - [Python 3.11](https://www.python.org/downloads/release/python-3112/)

 ## Installing other dependencies and running
-Run `run.pyw,` if this does not work you can manually install the project:
+Run `run.pyw`, if this does not work you can manually install the project:
 ```
 poetry install
 poetry run ripple